Plastics Vs Polymers | A Comprehensive Comparison

 Polymers and plastics are often mistaken for being the same thing.
-Both terms are often used synonymously, but they are very different from each other.
+Both terms are often used synonymously, but they are very different.
 Polymer plastic is used more extensively in our day-to-day lives than we realize, and they’ve acquired a non-replaceable part of our routine.

-In layman’s terms, all plastics are polymers, but not all polymers are plastics.
-Let’s start with a detailed guide on the major differences between polymer vs. plastic to understand their structure, properties, and applications.
+Let’s start with a detailed guide on the significant differences between plastics and polymers to understand their structure, properties, and applications.

 Natural Polymers or biopolymers range from wool, cotton, wool, DNA, proteins, etc.